Avaiga/taipy-doc/docs/manuals/new-user-manual/sdm/sequence/index.md

-The [Entities' creation](scenario-creation.md) section provides documentation on `Sequence^` creation.
-Now that we know how to create a new `Sequence^`, this section focuses on describing the sequence's attributes and utility methods.

-In this section, it is assumed that the <a href="../code-example/my_config.py" download>`my_config.py`</a>
-module contains an already implemented configuration.
+This page provides documentation on `Sequence^` management.

+TODO:
+What is a sequence?

+# Sequence creation

+TODO
+- Main principle
+- Through scenario config Cross-ref to the scenario configuration
+- Cross-ref to the scenario index

 # Sequence attributes

 A sequence is identified by a unique identifier `id` that Taipy generates.
-A sequence also holds various properties accessible as an attribute of the sequence:
+A sequence also holds various properties accessible as an attribute of the

-add data_nodes, parent_ids
+sequence:

 - _**subscribers**_: The list of Tuples (callback, params) representing the subscribers.
 - _**properties**_: The complete dictionary of the sequence properties.
 It includes a copy of the properties of